Asymptotic behavior of some strongly critical decomposable 3-type Galton--Watson processes with immigration: Moments

 \proofend

 In the next remark, we compare Theorem 3 of Foster and Ney \cite{FosNey} and our Lemma \ref{EEX1}.

 \begin{Rem} Foster and Ney \cite[Theorem 3]{FosNey} provides asymptotic growth rates for the moments of some critical decomposable GWI processes.
 We recall their result specialized to our setup, that is, when the offspring mean matrix $\bA$ is lower triangular, $a_{i,i}=1$ for each $i\in\{1,\dots,p\}$, and $a_{j+1,j}>0$ for each $j\in\{1,\dots,p-1\}$.
-Let $(\bX_k)_{k\in\ZZ_+}$ be a strongly critical decomposable $p$-type GWI process with an offspring mean matrix $\bA$ given above such that all the moments of $\bxi_i$, $i\in\{1,\ldots,p\}$, and $\bvare$ are finite.
-Then we check that Theorem 3 of Foster and Ney \cite{FosNey} implies that in case of $b_1>0$, for each $i\in\{1,\dots,p\}$, we have
+Let $(\bX_k)_{k\in\ZZ_+}$ be a strongly critical decomposable $p$-type GWI process starting from $\bzero\in\RR^p$ and with an offspring mean matrix $\bA$ given above, and further suppose that all the moments of the coordinates of $\bxi_i$, $i\in\{1,\ldots,p\}$, and of $\bvare$ are finite.
+Then we check that Theorem 3 of Foster and Ney \cite{FosNey} implies that